-c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+c) Have a substantial adverse effect on state or federally protected wetlands as defined by Section 404 of the Clean Water Act through direct removal, filling, hydrological interruption, or other means?

-No wetlands or federal jurisdictional waters of the U.S. are present within the proposed Project area or general vicinity.
+The project site, although vacant, is located within a currently developed urban area.
+No wetlands or federal jurisdictional waters of the U.S. are present within the project area or general vicinity.
 There would be no impact.